bcomnes/node-handbook/README.md

 <a href="http://www.amazon.com/exec/obidos/ASIN/0596517742/wrrrldwideweb"><img src="img/thegoodparts.jpg" height="400"></a>

 JSTGP is one of Douglas Crockfords claim to fame (he also wrote down the [JSON](http://json.org) spec).
 It's pretty old at this point, and a difficult, dense and terse read.
-But its still pretty good, and has one of the better explainations about the different styles of object composition and inheritece (AKA Object Oriented Programming... or something kind of like it):
+But its still really good, and has one of the better explainations about the different styles of object composition and inheritece (AKA Object Oriented Programming... or something kind of like it):

+...
+TODO: List off JSTGP:The good parts

+You will no doubt have questions about some of the sugestions in the book.
+It was written as [ES5](https://es5.github.io) was still not widely available.
+Quite a few of the polyfills noted in the book are actually widely available functions and methods... so double check [MDN](https://developer.mozilla.org/en-US/) to see if its just a built in funciton now.

 ## More hard part links